NicoVogel/jakb/Gitlab/README.md

 **3. Update Gitlab external URL**

-This step is required so that the gitlab-runner is able to pull the code from gitlab.
+This step is required for the gitlab-runner in order to pull the code from gitlab.
 Connect to the gitlab container:

 ````shell
 sudo docker exec -it gitlab sh